ranparam01/k8s-work/elk/k8s_cluster_logging for PX.md

-PX Logs monitoring on Kubernetes using Elastic search, Kibana and Fluentd.
+PX Logs management on Kubernetes using Elastic search, Kibana and Fluentd.

 # PX Logs on Kubernetes
 PX runs as a deamonset on the Kubernetes cluster which ensures that it runs on each node as part of the Kubernetes cluster.
 To allow access to the logs of a failed node, pod or a container in kubernetes we would have to adopt a complete logging solution.
 The need to access or view logs of failed container workloads means that we would need to enable storage and the logs should have a seperate lifecycle than that of the container that creates it.

-Elastic Search, FluentD and Kibana allow us to setup a complete logging solution for accessing logs of the kubernetes cluster and any pods that are scheduled on it.
+Elastic Search, FluentD and Kibana allow us to setup a complete logging solution for accessing logs of the PX pods scheduled on the kubernetes cluster.

 Setup Elastic Search and Kibana on your kubernetes cluster by following the the steps mentioned in the document here [Elastic Search and Kibana on Kubernetes](https://docs.portworx.com/scheduler/kubernetes/elasticstack-kibana-k8s.html)